evanthegrayt/planter/README.md

 For help with `erb_trim_mode`, see the help documentation for `ERB::new`.

-Lastly, it's worth mentioning `transformations` under the CSV section, as that's usually the pace where they're needed most, but it will work with any method.
+Lastly, it's worth mentioning `transformations` under the CSV section, as that's usually the place where they're needed most, but they work with any method.

 If you're seeding with a CSV, and it contains values that need to have code executed on them before it's imported into the database, you can define an